Honor the dream and memory of your departed loved one aboard this Voyager Memorial Spaceflight. The service includes

 Stay informed about the mission schedule, important event details, live launch broadcast and more.

-The first Celestis Voyager Memorial Spaceflight - the Enterprise Flight – will launch from Earth, travel beyond the Moon’s gravitational reach, and become one of few spacecraft infinitely orbiting the sun - a truly permanent tribute.
+The first Celestis Voyager Memorial Spaceflight - the Enterprise Flight – will launch from Earth and travel three million kilometers beyond the Earth-Moon system into deep space.

 The history-making Enterprise Flight is expected to be sold out well in advance.
 Contact us today and ensure your loved one's participation in this mission!